matuzo/HTMHell/hell/entries/lettter-by-letter.md

 1. {{ snippets.dom_size }}
 1. {{ snippets.dom_tree }}
 2. The separation of presentation from content is advised.
-Move styles that don't change dynamically into a CSS file.
+Move styles that don’t change dynamically into a CSS file.

 </div>